What is Total Productive Maintenance?

 A large part of implementing TPM is education and training across the organization.
 For example, all your operators need to be trained on how to maintain their equipment and conduct routine inspections.
 You’ll need to be able to identify and fill skill gaps in your shop floor and make sure the right skills are being taught to the right people.

 Implementing a successful TPM program relies on building a culture around TPM principles.
 It also revolves around having the foundation and tools in place to empower every team member, including your frontline workforce, to be an important part of the maintenance process.

-Tulip’s no-code digital manufacturing platform gives the people closest to the manufacturing processes the power to build apps to solve any use case – ranging from digital work instructions to quality management and machine monitoring solutions.
+Tulip’s no-code frontline operations platform gives the people closest to operations the power to build apps to solve any use case – ranging from digital work instructions to quality management and machine monitoring solutions.